10yard/dkafe/readme.md

 ## Console Add-on Pack

-An optional add-on pack includes almost 300 Donkey Kong ports and hacks for the following classic home consoles and computers.
+An optional add-on pack includes 300 Donkey Kong ports and hacks for the following classic home consoles and computers.

  - Acorn Atom
  - Atari 2600